Yaandle/ac_telemetry/README.md

 # AC Telemetry Analytics

-**Turning distraction into progress.
-Turning time into capability.**

-A Python-based telemetry capture and analysis tool for Assetto Corsa Competizione that captures real-time driving data at 100Hz and transforms it into actionable insights—built to practice data analytics skills while racing.
+A Python-based telemetry capture and analysis tool for Assetto Corsa Competizione that captures real-time driving data at 100Hz and transforms it into insights, built to practice data analytics skills while racing.

-## The Story

-I've been spending way too much time on ACC.
-It's fun, but it was taking away from study, work, and responsibilities.
-When entertainment becomes routine, discipline drops—hours disappear, deadlines get tighter, and long-term goals start slipping.

-So I redirected that energy into something useful: I built a tool that processes and explores large datasets, helping me work through my Data Analytics for Business subject while still enjoying the game.

 ## What It Does